 The Long Term Plan set out clear commitments for the NHS to improve the identification and support of unpaid Carers.
 Building on the rights created by the Care Act and the Children & Families Act and reflecting the ambitions being set out for the delivery of services across integrated care systems.
 NHS England is driving forward initiatives which highlight system based arrangements, which embed the timely identification and support of carers within their core workstreams that focus on effective support within primary care, provision of contingency plans, creating a more inclusive offer for carers from vulnerable communities and ensuring that Young Carers are integral to these plans .

-Judges will be looking for well-integrated systems with case study examples of this work in practice.
+Judges will be looking for Integrated Care System with case study examples of this work in practice.
 Patient and carer outcomes are key to the success stories judges want to hear about, together with an appreciation of the potential or realised economic benefits to the system which have been identified.

-This award will recognise cross-system working which supports unpaid carers with resources and structures which demonstrate real integration across organisations such as the NHS, local authorities, voluntary and private sector providers.
+This award will recognise Integrated Care Systems working to deliver the Long Term Plan ambitions to support unpaid carers with resources and structures which demonstrate real integration across organisations such as the NHS, local authorities, voluntary and private sector providers.